centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-camera-mobotix-snmp.md

 ## How to test the Plugin and what are the main options for?

-Once the plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following command:
+Once the Plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following command:

 ```bash